huggingface/hub-docs/docs/hub/doi.md

 </div>

-## Can I regenerate a new DOI if my model/dataset changes?
+## Can I regenerate a new DOI if my model or dataset changes?

 If ever there’s a new version of a model or dataset, a new DOI can easily be assigned, and the previous version of the DOI gets outdated.
 This makes it easy to refer to a specific version of an object, even if it has changed.